mo-open/direct-cache/README.md

 The cache data is stored in jvm direct memory, which is off-heap and out of gc management, so you can cache huge data and be free of gc pause problem.

-To use this library, You need to run your routine on Oracle JDK(SUN JDK).
-The cache value should be large enough (> 256Byte, for example), so the direct cache will really heap
+The cache value should be large enough (> 512Byte, for example), so the direct cache will really help

 When get a cache instance, should always specify the max off-heap memory that cache can use:
 ```java